 Selaine Saxby, MP for North Devon

 Please ensure that dogs are kept under control on the beach, especially during the middle of the day when there are a lot of people on the beach, and please follow the voluntary code of conduct which is for July and August.

 Anyone bringing their boat back to moor on the beach should remember that mooring charges apply on Instow Sands.
 Please see the beach page.

-The North Devon Yacht club is open, but members must observe social distancing at all times and are only allowed at present in the boat park.
+The North Devon Yacht Club is open, but members must observe social distancing at all times and are only allowed at present in the boat park.
 The committee made great efforts and have done their best to have as much sailing as it safely possible.
 The Cadet training had to be cancelled.

 If you need help with other things than grocery shopping – for example – medication collection, a phone call, activities (jigsaws, magazines, books etc) call one of the following numbers: